ferdal137/mlflow/README.md

 - **Recipes**: Serving as a guide for structuring ML projects, Recipes, while offering recommendations, are focused on ensuring functional end results optimized for real-world deployment scenarios.

 - **Projects**: MLflow Projects standardize the packaging of ML code, workflows, and artifacts, akin to an executable.
 Each project, be it a directory with code or a Git repository, employs a descriptor or convention to define its dependencies and execution method.

+## Why Use MLflow?
+The machine learning (ML) process is intricate, comprising various stages, from data preprocessing to model deployment and monitoring.
+Ensuring productivity and efficiency throughout this lifecycle poses several challenges:

+- **Experiment Management**: It’s tough to keep track of the myriad experiments, especially when working with files or interactive notebooks.
+Determining which combination of data, code, and parameters led to a particular result can become a daunting task.

+- **Reproducibility**: Ensuring consistent results across runs is not trivial.
+Beyond just tracking code versions and parameters, capturing the entire environment, including library dependencies, is critical.
+This becomes even more challenging when collaborating with other data scientists or when scaling the code to different platforms.

+- **Deployment Consistency**: With the plethora of ML libraries available, there’s often no standardized way to package and deploy models.
+Custom solutions can lead to inconsistencies, and the crucial link between a model and the code and parameters that produced it might be lost.

+- **Model Management**: As data science teams produce numerous models, managing, testing, and continuously deploying these models becomes a significant hurdle.
+Without a centralized platform, managing model lifecycles becomes unwieldy.

+- **Library Agnosticism**: While individual ML libraries might offer solutions to some of the challenges, achieving the best results often involves experimenting across multiple libraries.
+A platform that offers compatibility with various libraries while ensuring models are usable as reproducible “black boxes” is essential.